mindwind/my-draft/note/english_phrases.md

 - put up  留宿
   I wanted to know if she could put me up for a few days.

+- put forward  提出
+  The boy put forward a practicable solution to get the weight of the elephant.

 ## Pass
 - pass out
   The instant she saw me, she passed out.  昏厥